tolgee/ai-migrator/README.md

 **Command:** `migrate`

-The `migrate` command processes all specified files (e.g., `.ts`, `.tsx`, etc.) in the project directory, replaces string literals with Tolgee’s `<T>` component or `useTranslate` hook, and generates an `allKeys.json file containing the created localization keys.
+The `migrate` command processes `.tsx` files in the project directory, replaces string literals with Tolgee’s `<T>` component or `useTranslate` hook, and generates an `allKeys.json` file containing the created localization keys.

 **Process Overview:**

    1. The project files are overwritten with new components.
    2. An `allKeys.json` file is generated and stored in the root of the project, containing the keys for localization.
-   3. Users can then manually review or modify both the project files and the `allKeys.json file.
+   3. Users can then manually review or modify both the project files and the `allKeys.json` file.

 **Usage**